 Discussions on rules of origin under the WTO are taking place not on individual HS items, but by issues based on common problems with respect to each HS Chapter.
-(There are 486 total issues, 361 of which pertain to chapters 25-97.)
-At the writing of this report, agreement has been reached covering approximately 70% of the total issues.
+(There are 486 total issues,) At the writing of this report, agreement has been reached covering approximately 70% of the total issues.